irisnet/irisnet/WHITEPAPER.md

 Bootstrapping the iService ecosystem presents a few challenges.
 A major challenge is finding a way to make it easy for consumers to discover suitable providers - consumers need performance metrics to evaluate and select a provider, yet without consumer usage no performance metrics will be available.

-With the intention to solve this circular issue, we plan to introduce a profiling mechanism where a privileged system user, the `Profiler`, invokes all the active services on a regular schedule.
+With the intention to solve this circular issue, we plan to introduce a profiling mechanism where a privileged system user, the profiler, invokes all the active services on a regular schedule.
 This would leave objective performance data in the network (such as response time, availability, complaint handling etc.) that are useful for real consumers.

 Service profiling calls would be exempt from service fees and consumer deposits, but they would incur network transaction fees.
 These calls would originate from a few reserved addresses that are intended to be recognized and honored by the application.

-Profiling activities would stay at a relatively stable level for new services and will gradually decline for individual services as they start to attract real consumer calls, which is expected to generate more performance data on their own.
+Profiling activities would stay at a relatively stable level for new services and gradually decline for individual services as they start to attract real consumer calls, which is expected to generate more performance data on their own.

-Transaction fees incurred during profiling would be paid out from the system reserve by default, and the IRIS Foundation reserve would step in if necessary.
+Transaction fees incurred during profiling would be paid out from the system reserve by default, and the Foundation reserve would step in if necessary.

 **Query**